-Update on December 2018: Please notice that the gastropub Kalaaliaraq is now closed.
+Update, December 2018: Please note that the gastropub Kalaaliaraq is now closed.

 Narwhal skin, a.k.a. mattak, shrimp, dried fish, Greenlandic beef and musk ox are a few of the specials you’ll see jotted on the chalkboard in Greenlandic at Kalaaliaraq, Nuuk’s new gastropub.

 But don’t worry, you don’t have to understand Greenlandic to experience new Greenlandic gastronomy.
 Luckily, our senses are universal, and they are all you need to taste your way through the food culture of Greenland.

 Kalaaliaraq, meaning ‘a little Greenlander’, has also been the name of the fish market in Nuuk since forever, and now this restaurant has the same name.

 “Kalaaliaraq is a place where you buy local food, but here we have done it in a bar where we serve it as it is, but we, of course, cook it.
 That’s the difference between the fish market Kalaaliaraq downtown and Kalaaliaraq here.” said Hegelund.